How to Choose a Halloween Costume for Your Dog

 Most importantly, listen to your pet.
 Keep an eye on him and if he appears uncomfortable in his costume, remove it.
 Most owners should find it easy to tell when their pet has had enough.
 Don’t overdo it.
 Wearing a costume for a short amount of time may not phase your pet, while costumes left on for too long may start to get annoying and uncomfortable.
 Don’t force your pet to wear anything that he/she isn’t comfortable with.
 After all, we want our pets to enjoy holidays with us, not suffer through them.

 Are there any other factors you take into account when selecting a costume for your pet (if you bother dressing them up in the first place)?
-My dogs, Kitsune and Fenrir, have been used to wearing things like harnesses and sweaters/jackets since they were pups.
+My dogs, KitsuneOpens in a new tab. and FenrirOpens in a new tab., have been used to wearing things like harnesses and sweaters/jackets since they were pups.
 I think that’s probably why they’re so tolerant of silly Halloween costumes!
 The pictures of them dressed as hot dogs are actually from last Halloween.
-This year I got them cute “costume” hoodies (this bear one for Kit and a moose for Fen) thinking that they’d be cute for Halloween, but the boys can also wear them to stay warm on cold winter days.
+This year I got them cute “costume” hoodies (this bear oneOpens in a new tab. for Kit and a moose for FenOpens in a new tab.) thinking that they’d be cute for Halloween, but the boys can also wear them to stay warm on cold winter days.

 Since we moved out of the city, our last couple of Halloweens have been super low key.
 We don’t get any trick-or-treats to our rural home, but we still try to celebrate and have some fun.
 We’ll still be carving pumpkins, watching Halloween movies, baking treats, and, of course, we’ll have an adorable little ‘bear’ and a ‘moose’ running around the house.
 If you normally celebrate Halloween, are you doing anything fun to keep the spirit of the holiday alive despite the pandemic?